sbasnet7227/learning-journal/README.md

 - install git:
   - use command :brew install git command
 - Config Git with Git userName and email associated with git.

+## Reading Materials!
+- A command line, or terminal, is a text based interface to the system.
+Learning Command line is one of the most powerful tool.
+**Opening Terminal** :If you're on a Mac then you'll find the program Terminal under Applications -> Utilities.